mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 In Kali Linux: `sudo /etc/init.d/networking stop`

 ### Step-3: Shutdown Wireless Interface
 Before we make any changes to our adapter we need to shut the interface down first.
 We will use the `ifconfig` tool to do that.
 It is a system administration utility tool in Ubuntu for network interface configuration.
-In layman's terms, it is a command you type on the terminal to manipulate network interfaces.

 If you want to see all the network interfaces on your system type in your terminal: